Convergence for adaptive resampling of random Fourier features: Introduction to resampling random features

 \subsection{Computational demonstrations}

 The main inspiration of the work here is the adaptive random feature Algorithm \ref{alg_FT} constructed in \cite{Aku2}.

 Algorithm~\ref{alg_FT} is motivated as follows.
-The initial frequencies can be far from the optimal, making the rate constant $C_p(f)$ large, so that the generalization error would be too large.
+The initial frequencies can be far from optimally distributed, leading to a large rate constant $C_p(f)$, and too large generalization error.
 The aim of the resampling step is to weight the present frequencies approximately as the optimal distribution $p_*$.
 However, many frequencies with large weight in the optimal distribution $p_*$ are not present initially.
-The purpose of iteratively combining each resampling with a random walk step is to provide new input to the next resampling step so that eventually an almost optimal set of frequencies is available.
+The purpose of iteratively combining each resampling with a random walk step is to provide new input to the next resampling step, eventually yielding a nearly optimally distributed set of frequencies.

-Figure \ref{fig:f30} illustrates that a near-optimal frequency distribution is achieved after $200$ random walk and resampling iterations of Algorithm \ref{alg_FT}.
+Figure \ref{fig:f30} illustrates that a nearly optimal frequency distribution is achieved after $200$ random walk and resampling iterations of Algorithm \ref{alg_FT}.
 Figure \ref{fig:f28} shows a similar result for the related Algorithm \ref{alg1}, which uses a Fourier series representation instead of the Fourier transform representation in Algorithm \ref{alg_FT}.
 Figures~\ref{fig:f29} and~\ref{fig:f27} show that as the frequency samples converge toward the optimal distribution through resampling iterations, the generalization error of the random Fourier feature model decreases.
 Figures~\ref{fig:Sec1_Alg3_1} and~\ref{fig:Sec1_Alg3_2} further demonstrate that incorporating the empirical covariance matrix of the frequency samples into Algorithm~\ref{alg4}, a variant of Algorithm~\ref{alg_FT}, improves the efficiency of the resampling process, achieving comparable results with only 30 iterations.
 In contrast, Figure \ref{fig:f31} shows that after $30$ resampling iterations with Algorithm~\ref{alg_FT}, the frequency distribution has improved from the initial standard normal distribution, but has not yet captured sufficiently high frequencies to match the approximation quality observed in Figure~\ref{fig:Sec1_Alg3_2}.